DineshDevaraj/dineshdevaraj/README.md

 ## Hi There 👋

 - I am a polyglot programmer
-- Reinventing the wheel is a best way to learn software
+- Reinventing the wheel is a good way to learn software
+- Hence below I have shown my reinventions

 # Reinventing